 Working closely with internal and external stakeholders, Gaby created a three-year branding, marketing, and communications strategy to ensure the district gained stakeholder buy-in.
 This included auditing existing systems and developing the right messaging for the district’s vision for students.
 Gaby’s plan raised stakeholder awareness of Chelsea Public Schools’ mission, values, and successes, which ultimately deepened support and laid the foundation for the district to achieve its goals.

 Today, Gaby continues to use her classroom and private sector experience to serve as a “hybrid” education leader.
 As a Broad Resident, she served as Executive Director of Student Enrollment at Newark Public Schools, a district with a student population of 38,000+.
-She continues to serve the children of Newark today as the Chief of Division of School Planning, Enrollment, Research & Data and Family Support.
+Today she serves as the First Deputy, Office of Student Enrollment at New York City Department of Education.